Payroll Deduction Donation Receipt Template

 (No Ratings Yet)

+man-holding-paycheck-and-payroll-deduction-receipt This receipt must include specific information about the charitable organization, the donation, and the employee.
 The IRS considers payroll deduction donations to be cash contributions, so they are subject to specific reporting requirements to qualify for tax deductions.
 This receipt can’t stand alone without additional documentation from the donor’s employer.

 Table of Contents